linode/docs/docs/networking/dns/dns-records-an-introduction.md

     mail        A   12.34.56.78
     www         A   12.34.56.78

 Every domain's zone file contains the domain administrator's email address, the name servers, and the DNS records.
 Of course, you are not limited to these default entries.
 You can create a variety of DNS records for as many different subdomains as you wish.
-To learn how to add individual DNS records using the DNS Manager, read [this article](/docs/networking/dns/dns-manager).
+To learn how to add individual DNS records using the DNS Manager, read the Linode [DNS Manager Overview article](/docs/networking/dns/dns-manager-overview/) guide.

 ### DNS Resolution

 So how does DNS actually work?
 First, the domain name needs to get translated into your Linode's IP address.
 DNS matches human-friendly domain names like *example.com* to computer-friendly IP addresses like *192.0.2.8*.
-This happens in a special text file called a *zone file*, which lists domains and their corresponding IP addresses (and a few other things).
+This happens in a special text file called a *zone file*, which lists domains and their corresponding IP addresses (and a [few other things](https://en.wikipedia.org/wiki/Zone_file)).
 A zone file is like a phone book that matches names with street addresses.

 Here's how the DNS lookup process works: